 The Grants subcommittee will wish to see how the project will be achieved to best practice.
-The answer should include but not be limited to the following:

-- The investigative and research methods (including archiving). - A detailed achievable timeframe (ideally in Gantt chart or similar format). - Any images which help illustrate the proposal. - The facilities available to the project. - The research partners and/or specialists involved and what they will be contributing. - The aspects of the project that are State of the Art, in particular the use of cutting-edge developments in archaeology, including new scientific techniques.
+- The answer should include but not be limited to the following: - The investigative and research methods (including archiving). - A detailed achievable timeframe (ideally in Gantt chart or similar format). - Any images which help illustrate the proposal - The facilities available to the project. - The research partners and/or specialists involved, including details of both their experience and skills and what they will be contributing. - The aspects of the project that are state-of-the-art, in particular the use of cuttingedge developments in archaeology, including new scientific techniques.